hugopl/gi-crystal/BINDING_YML.md

 when some other function uses them.
 For functions the function/method is just not generated in bindings.

 Functions must use the full C function name without arguments, Types must use the type name without the namespace prefix, i.e. `GPrivate` is just `Private`.

+The function/type C signature still declared, to avoid this use `lib_ignore`.

+## lib_ignore

+Same as `ignore`, but also doesn't generate the C signature in the Crystal `lib` block.

+## execute_callback

+List of functions that may execute a callback, so the generator adds a `@[Raises]` annotation to it.